searley96/weekend-movie-sagas/README.md

 # Features:
-When a movie is clicked, the user can see the movie and it's details Detail Page shows all details, including All genres for that selected movie Detail Page has a button to return to the home page
+When a movie is clicked, the user can see the movie and it's details.
+The Detail Page shows all movies details, including all genres for that selected movie.
+The Detail Page has a back button to return to the home page.

 # Prerequisites
 -Node.js